aradhana14nov/MariaDB-Operator-Playground/tutorials/objective.md

 ---
-title: MariaDB Operator Tutorial
+title: Objective
-description: This tutorial explains how to create and use MariaDB Operator
+description: This tutorial explains Objective of this tutorial
 ---

 ### What you'll learn in this course :